resin-studio/ballistic/README.md

 - synthesize architecture from constraints
     - akin to AFTA refinement algorithm
 - generalize from scalars to tensors

+# predicate language
+- maybe just simple ranges with comparison (<, <=) and conjunction (/\)?
+- or more expressive formulas with comparison (<, <=, =), arithmetic (+,*), and logic (\/, /\)?

+# algorithm
+0. hyperparams: sampling number, fuel for iterations.
+1. input: spec - (data and predicates)
+2. construct automaton from grammar, data, and predicates
+3. if automaton is empty then return none
+4. get prog in automaton
+5. learn weights via pyro (i.e. stochastic variational inference)
+6. compute "fitness" of program w.r.t data by sampling.
+HOW?
+    - TODO: can we use standard deviation to measure this?
+    - TODO: lookup statistical/machine learning methods for measuring fit
+7. Find rows in data with really bad fit.
+HOW?
+    - TODO: could we uses rows at the standard deviation boundary?
+8. learn a new predicate that improves fit.
+HOW?
+    - TODO: maybe find a program that fits the standard deviation boundary to use as predicate?
+9. update predicate sets and goto 2 or terminate if out of fuel.

 ## glossary
 - given an architecture y = mx + b